MayankVikash/mayankvikash.in/index.md

 ---

-title: Home | Mayank Vikash
+title: Mayank Vikash
-description: This is my website built with Jekyll.
-Check it out to know more about me.
+description: I am Mayank Vikash, a student with interest in web and app development.
+I will share my learning on this website.

 ---